uiuc-cs448/uiuc-cs448.github.io/README.md

         gh api --method PUT "/orgs/$ORG/teams/$STUDENT_TEAM/memberships/{}" -f "role=member"
 ```

-## Fully sync assignments
+### (Actually) sync assignments

 The "Sync assignments" button in GH Classroom opens a PR in each student's repo/fork but doesn't merge them.
-You can either [merge all PRs](https://cli.github.com/manual/gh_pr_merge) or just [sync the forks](https://cli.github.com/manual/gh_repo_sync) from `$SOURCE` (this must be a slug, e.g. `lab-0`).
+You can either [merge all PRs](https://cli.github.com/manual/gh_pr_merge) or just [sync the forks](https://cli.github.com/manual/gh_repo_sync) from `$SOURCE` (this must be a slug, e.g. `lab-0`), assuming they are non-conflicting.

-> Not thoroughly tested with merge conflicts, but it should abort if so.
+> Not thoroughly tested with merge conflicts, but these scripts should abort the conflicting repos.

-### Merge GH Classroom PRs
+#### Merge GH Classroom PRs

 ```bash
 gh api /orgs/$ORG/repos --paginate \